Phantomkiiid/DECA-Y1-Spring-Challenge/README.md

 * `MUX1` and `MUX2`: selects the source of input according to `SEL` signal;
 * `MUX3` and `MUX4`: selects what number should be written to `PPR` and be the output to `Ra`.

-Another huge advancement is that **only 56 full-adders** are used in this design (which saves 8 compared to Version 1).
+Another huge advancement is that **only 56 full adders** are used in this design (which saves 8 compared to Version 1).

 # New instructions included
 Note: in the following comments, `RxL` means `Rx(7:0)` and `RxH` means `Rx(15:8)`. <br>